 These 30-minute spring rolls start with the protein-rich super grain quinoa.

 Protein, fiber, vitamins, minerals, nutty flavor, light texture – any of this ringing a bell?

 While your quinoa is cooking away, prep your vegetables and herbs.
-I went with cucumber, red pepper, carrots, cilantro and mint.
-But it’s so versatile you can use whatever you have on hand.
-I think asparagus, avocado, radish and even orange would be lovely additions.
+I went with cucumber, red pepper, carrots, cilantro, and mint.
+But it’s so versatile that you can use whatever you have on hand.
+I think asparagus, avocado, radish, and even orange would be lovely additions.

 All that’s left to do is roll it all together and then prepare your cashew dipping sauce!

 This sauce is seriously flavorful, super dreamy and perfect for these rolls.
 Plus, it’s peanut-free yet mocks the flavor of peanut sauce.
 It’s straight-up taste bud trickery, I tell you.

 I think you guys are going to LOVE these rolls!
 They’re:

 I think these spring rolls would make the perfect picnic, beach day or day trip food because they’re super portable.
 They would also make a great quick weeknight meal when you’re craving something light, fresh and vegetable-heavy.

 If you try this recipe, let us know!
 Leave a comment and rate it – it’s super helpful for us and other readers.
 And don’t forget to take a picture and tag it #minimalistbaker on Instagram!
 We love seeing what you guys come up with.
 Cheers!

 - 1 cup red or white quinoa, thoroughly rinsed